Policies

 4. Risk management

 Organisations must be proactive in identifying and assessing potential risks associated with misconduct, taking into account both equality and the well-being of their workforce.
 Collaboration with stakeholders on identifying these risks is essential.
-Strategies should be developed to respond to these risks and, more importantly, prevent them.
+Strategies should be developed to respond to and, more importantly, prevent these risks.

 5. Support